Find answers to the most frequently asked questions about rates in the City of Kalgoorlie-Boulder.

 In writing to PO Box 2042, BOULDER, WA 6432.

 What payment options do you offer?

-The City offers an extensive list of payment methods ranging from electronic methods including Bpay, direct debit, internet and phone payments as well as paying in person at the Post Office and Council Administration Office.
+The City offers an extensive list of payment methods ranging from electronic methods including Bpay, direct debit, internet and phone payments as well as paying in person at the Post Office, Administration Office or Customer Service Office.

-Direct Debit payments can be made in a full payment, by the instalment options or weekly, fortnightly or monthly from your bank account or credit card.
+Direct Debit payments can be made in a full payment, by the instalment options or weekly, fortnightly or monthly from your bank account.

 Direct debit application forms are available from our forms and documents or by contacting email@example.com

 Any amendments or cancellations to a direct debit deduction must be done in writing, please email firstname.lastname@example.org